Arsita: Geography

 In the early 19th century the waters from a spring in this area were said to have healing powers.

 Events

-Each year on the 17th of January, the residents of Arsita, in collaboration with the towns of Cermignano, Tossicia, and Bisenti celebrate the Feast of Saint Antonio Abate.
+Each year on 17 January, the residents of Arsita, in collaboration with the towns of Cermignano, Tossicia, and Bisenti celebrate the Feast of Saint Antonio Abate.
 Another festival features the townsfolk dressed up in costumes representing the 12 months of the year.